 And in time, these paths run deeper and deeper, making it impossible to escape the groove.

-"Think of psychedelics as temporarily flattening the snow.
-The deeply worn trails disappear, and suddenly the sled can go in other directions, exploring new landscapes and, literally, creating new pathways."
+"Think of psychedelics as temporarily flattening the snow," Kaelen further explained.
+"The deeply worn trails disappear, and suddenly the sled can go in other directions, exploring new landscapes and, literally, creating new pathways."

-The results were striking.
+With a psychiatrist and a social worker by his side, he was given psilocybin in a little capsule, and the results were striking.
 His anxiety was gone, and he wasn’t alone in that.
 The studies, conducted by researchers at New York University, with 29, and at Johns Hopkins University, with 51 patients, were released concurrently in The Journal of Psychopharmacology on November 30, 2016.

 This is one of the few studies that have been conducted since the golden days of the psychedelics era.
 Now, a new generation of scientists is testing their potential in improving depression, anxiety, trauma, and addiction.